hashicorp/terraform-google-terraform-enterprise/README.md

 This module installs Terraform Enterprise Clustering onto one or more gcp instances.

-An Ubuntu Bionic (18.04 LTS) image is chosen by default, but this config supports previous version of Ubuntu as well as Red Hat Enterprise Linux 7.2-7.7 (v8 is not supported.)
+An Ubuntu Bionic (18.04 LTS) image is chosen by default, but this config supports previous version of Ubuntu as well as Red Hat Enterprise Linux 7.2-7.6 (v8 are not supported.)

 ## Architecture